King-Lewy/Speedy-Go-Kart/README.md

 I have never welded, and quite simply, didn't know how they worked.
 So I did some research to understand the different welds, and even what a tack weld was.
 One big problem, is that I don't have a welder myself, but fortuatlly, a lot of my neighbors do.
 I have a list of people that I will reach out to, and I know that at least one of them will mentor me and teach me how to weld, and help me through the process of welding my frame.

 ## Overview
 This project has really made me improve in a lot of skills, such as CAD, and understanding vehicles.
-This has been a learning experience for me, because I have never actually done something like this, and usually I do only sports, with the exception of my robotics team, even though I don't go above and beyond on the team.
-It has really inspired me to lock in on robotics.
-Review the License for information about how to use my process, and files.
+This has been a learning experience for me, because I have never actually done something like this, and usually I only do sports.
+Review the License to know how to use this info.